ritza-co/Codecov/coverage-reports-in-vscode.md

 `Coverage.py` is a Python library for measuring code coverage.
 This library provides insights into which parts of your code are being executed during tests and which parts aren't.
 It supports multiple report formats like terminal output, `HTML`, `XML`, and `JSON` for analysis.

-This is the library which we will use to generate the coverage report which both Coverage Gutters and Codecov will use to display coverage information later in the tutorial.
+This is the library which will generate the coverage report that both Coverage Gutters and Codecov use to display coverage information later in the tutorial.

 ### Coverage Gutters